daskon/sales-crm-app/README.md

 - Frontend and API are separated into different folders.
 - Frontend deployed on Vercel; API calls made via Axios from Next.js frontend.
 - Initial table records added using `request.http` package.
+- Vercel do not support API deployment ( serveless ) hence deployed to Railway

 ---